suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 The author has several deployment options, namely:

 * The author, as the sender, obtains information about the recipients and their keys from the distribution system.
+There are proprietary as well as standardized device management solutions available providing this functionality, as discussed in {{RFC9019}}.
 Then, it performs the necessary steps to encrypt the payload.
 As a last step it creates one or more manifests.
   The device(s) perform decryption and act as recipients.

 * The author treats the distribution system as the initial recipient.
+The author typically uses REST APIs or web user interfaces to interact with the distribution system.
 Then, the distribution system decrypts and re-encrypts the payload for consumption by the device (or the devices).
 Delegating the task of re-encrypting the payload to the distribution system offers flexibility when the number of devices that need to receive encrypted payloads changes dynamically or when updates to KEKs or recipient public keys are necessary.
 As a downside, the author needs to trust the distribution system with performing the re-encryption of the payload.